freemansoft/entitopia/CMS-Providers/README.md

 Individual doctors or clinicians in `doctor-clinicians` have more than one entry depending on how many registrations are captured.

 1. Auto-generated clinician index `_id` because the same ids (NPI, Ind_PAC_ID, Ind_enrl_ID) appear more than one row due to multiple hospitals or other registrations

+## facillity-affiliations
+This is more than just `Hospital` affiliations.
+1. Auto-generated `_id` because no unique combination in data set

 ## hospitals
 1. Hospitals `_ID` is populated by `Facility ID`